Victoria and Albert Museum: Partnerships

-Plans for a new gallery in Blackpool are also under consideration.
+Plans for a new gallery in Blackpool were once considered.
 This follows earlier plans to move the theatre collection to a new £60m museum in Blackpool, which failed due to lack of funding.
 The V&A exhibits twice a year at the Millennium Galleries in partnership with Museums Sheffield.

+The V&A is a key hub for the London Design Festival, hosting festival reflated exhibitions and events and has been described as the "true epicentre" of the festival itself.

 The V&A is one of 17 museums across Europe and the Mediterranean participating in a project called Discover Islamic Art.
 Developed by the Brussels-based consortium Museum With No Frontiers, this online "virtual museum" brings together more than 1200 works of Islamic art and architecture into a single database.

+Prizes and residencies

+Jameel Prize

-In 2009, the V&A established an art award, the Jameel Prize, for " contemporary art and design inspired by Islamic tradition" in partnership with Art Jameel.
+In 2009, the V&A established the Jameel Prize, for "contemporary art and design inspired by Islamic tradition" in partnership with Art Jameel.

-The V&A is an important hub for the London Design Festival (LDF) and hosts many festival reflated exhibitions and events.
-The museum has be described as the "true epicentre" of the festival itself, hosting specially commissioned Landmark Projects and exhibitions, and a Global Design Forum, using both interior and exterior museum venues such as the Exhibition Road Courtyard, Rotunda, Prince Consort Gallery. and the Lydia and Manfred Gorvy Lecture Theatre.'

-The museum is a non-departmental public body sponsored by the Department for Culture, Media and Sport.
-As with other national British museums, entrance is free.
+In 2022, a theme for the prize was introduced by co-curators of the prize Rachel Dedman and Tim Stanley, with the first theme Poetry to Politics.
+In the same year, open submissions were allowed for the first time, having previously been only open by a network of global nominators.